ggalibert/surfcampi/README.md

 # surfcampi
-surfcam with raspberry pi project.
+surfcam project with raspberry pi and sleepy pi.

 Makes use of :
 -raspistill